The History of AF

 As it grew, Arbitration Forums, Inc. (AF) moved its corporate offices from New York City to Tarrytown, New York in 1983.
 In 1992, Arbitration Forums moved to its current corporate headquarters in Tampa, Florida.
 During the 1990s, the Board of Directors and management became more responsive to member needs by reengineering the corporation and developing automation systems.

 In 2009, AF moved all processing and call center operations to Tampa, Florida.
 By having all of these operations based out of one location, AF created a single management structure providing dramatically enhanced service, consistent processing, accelerated response times, and improved usability for the membership.

 Arbitration Forums, Inc. has grown from an idea in 1943 to the recognized and respected corporation that it is today.
 The corporation is constantly striving to achieve the highest quality in every service offered.
-Arbitration Forums, Inc. has proudly provided over 70 years of progress as the premier provider of products and services that dramatically increase recovery and decrease expense.
+Arbitration Forums, Inc. has proudly provided 75 years of progress as the premier provider of products and services that dramatically increase recovery and decrease expense.